metosin/muuntaja/README.md

 When something bad happens, an typed exception is thrown.
 You should handle it elsewhere.
 Thrown exceptions have an `ex-data` with the following `:type` value (plus extra info to generate descriptive erros to clients):

-* `:muuntaja.core/decode`, input can't be decoded with the negotiated `format` & `charset`.
+* `:muuntaja/decode`, input can't be decoded with the negotiated `format` & `charset`.
-* `:muuntaja.core/request-charset-negotiation`, request charset is illegal.
+* `:muuntaja/request-charset-negotiation`, request charset is illegal.
-* `:muuntaja.core/response-charset-negotiation`, could not negotiate a charset for the response.
+* `:muuntaja/response-charset-negotiation`, could not negotiate a charset for the response.
 * `:muutaja.core/response-format-negotiation`, could not negotiate a format for the response.

 ## Server Spec

 ### Request

-* `:muuntaja.core/format`, format name that was used to decode the request body, e.g. `application/json`.
+* `:muuntaja/format`, format name that was used to decode the request body, e.g. `application/json`.
 If the key is already present in the request map, muuntaja middleware/interceptor will skip the decoding process.
-* `:muuntaja.core/request`, client-negotiated request format and charset as `muuntaja.core/FormatAndCharset` record.
+* `:muuntaja/request`, client-negotiated request format and charset as `FormatAndCharset` record.
 Will be used in the response pipeline.
-* `:muuntaja.core/response`, client-negotiated response format and charset as `muuntaja.core/FormatAndCharset` record.
+* `:muuntaja/response`, client-negotiated response format and charset as `FormatAndCharset` record.
 Will be used in the response pipeline.
 * `:body-params` decoded body is here.

 ### Response

-* `:muuntaja.core/encode?`, if set to true, the response body will be encoded regardles of the type (primitives!)
+* `:muuntaja/encode?`, if set to true, the response body will be encoded regardles of the type (primitives!)
-* `:muuntaja.core/format`, format name that was used to encode the response body, e.g. `application/json`.
+* `:muuntaja/format`, format name that was used to encode the response body, e.g. `application/json`.
 If the key is already present in the response map, muuntaja middleware/interceptor will skip the encoding process.
-* `:muuntaja.core/content-type`, handlers can use this to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to be formatted in JSON.
+* `:muuntaja/content-type`, handlers can use this to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to be formatted in JSON.